Diffusion Means in Geometric Spaces: Background

 \subsection{Differential Geometry}

-In this section we give a brief introduction to some of the essential definitions in differential geometry and introduce notation.
+In this section we give a brief introduction to some of the essential notation and definitions in differential geometry.
 A Riemannian $m$-manifold $(\cM,g)$ is a smooth $m$-dimensional manifold $\cM$ equipped with a Riemannian metric $g$, i.e. a collection of inner products $g_y(u,v)= \langle u,v\rangle_y$ on each tangent space $T_y\cM$, such that $y\mapsto \langle u(y),v(y)\rangle_y$ is smooth for all sections $u,v$ of $T\cM$.
-Unless the dimension $m$ and metric $g$ are important, we omit these to ease notation.
+Unless the dimension $m$ and metric $g$ are important, we omit these to simplify notation.
 The inner product induces norms on each tangent space, thus allowing for the definition of curve length $L(\gamma)= \int_0^1 \big|\big|\frac{d}{dt}\gamma(t) \big|\big|_{\gamma(t)}dt$ of a curve $\gamma:[0,1]\to \cM$.
-Furthermore, a curve is called \emph{geodesic} if it is locally length minimizing everywhere.
+A curve is called a \emph{geodesic} if it is locally length minimizing everywhere.
 By assuming that $\cM$ is complete, there exists at least one length minimizing geodesic between every pair of points $x,y\in \cM$ and the Riemannian metric induces a distance $\dist(x,y)= \min_\gamma L(\gamma)$ where the minimum is taken over all geodesics joining $x$ and $y$.

 For each tangent space we define the \emph{exponential map} $\exp_y:T_y\cM\to \cM$ as the function mapping a tangent vector $v\in T_y\cM$ to the point reached in unit time by moving along the unique geodesic starting in $y$ with tangent vector $v$.
 The exponential map is a diffeomorphism in a star-shaped neighborhood of zero and we denote the maximal domain on which it is diffeomorphic as $\cD(y)\subset T_y\cM$.
-The image $\exp_y(\cD(y))\subset \cM$ covers all of $\cM$ except for the \emph{cut locus} $\mathcal{C}(y)$, which are all points $x$ where $y$ and $x$ are joined by more than one minimal geodesic.
-Since the exponential map is a diffeomorphism, it has an inverse $\log_y:\cM\backslash \mathcal{C}(y)\to T_p\cM$ which again is a diffeomorphism, and it can therefore act as a local coordinate system around $y$ whenever $T_y\cM$ is equipped with a basis.
+The image $\exp_y(\cD(y))\subset \cM$ covers all of $\cM$ except for the \emph{cut locus} $\mathcal{C}(y)$, which are all points $x$ such that a minimal geodesic from $y$ to $x$ is not longer minimal beyond $x$.
+Since the exponential map is a diffeomorphism, it has an inverse $\log_y:\cM\backslash \mathcal{C}(y)\to T_p\cM$ which again is a diffeomorphism, and it can therefore define a local coordinate system around $y$ whenever $T_y\cM$ is equipped with a basis.